felipevicens/csv-compare/README.md

   End Sub
 ```

 1. Press F5 to execute the code.
 It Takes some time.
-You can grab a coffe :)
+You can grab a coffee :coffee: :)
 1. The files will be generated in the Spreadsheet saved folder.

 Having the two folders with the csv files to compare, you can run the command: